Despoina Klavanidou Professor

 - Despoina Klavanidou, Professor, Faculty of Law, AUTh

-Members of the Board of the UNESCO Chair:
+Members of the Scientific Board of the UNESCO Chair:

 - Anastasia Kesidou, Assist.
 Professor, School of Philosophy and Education, AUTh

-- Aphrodite Baka, Assist.
-Professor, School of Psychology, AUTh
+- Anna Maria Konsta, Assist.
+Professor, Faculty of Law, AUTh

 Educational activities of the UNESCO Chair